apache/spark/docs/sql-programming-guide.md

 can be used in subsequent SQL statements.

 {% highlight python %}
+# Load a text file and convert each line to a dictionary.
 lines = sc.textFile("examples/src/main/resources/people.txt")
 parts = lines.map(lambda l: l.split(","))
 people = parts.map(lambda p: {"name": p[0], "age": int(p[1])})

+# Infer the schema, and register the SchemaRDD as a table.
 peopleTable = sqlCtx.inferSchema(people)
 peopleTable.registerAsTable("people")

+# SQL can be run over SchemaRDDs that have been registered as a table.
 teenagers = sqlCtx.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

+# The results of SQL queries are RDDs and support all the normal RDD operations.
 teenNames = teenagers.map(lambda p: "Name: " + p.name)
 {% endhighlight %}